FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

     "ImportedDirectory": "<path to the directory where imported files are moved to, default ./vonk-imported>" },

 :ImportDirectory: All files and zip files will be read, and any conformance resources in them will be imported.
 By default, STU3 is assumed.
-                  If you have R4 conformance resources, place them in a sibling directory with the same name with ``.R4`` appended.
+                  If you have R4 conformance resources, place them in a sibling directory that has the same name as your "ImportDirectory" with ``.R4`` appended to it -- so for example ``./vonk-import.R4``.
 :ImportedDirectory: This directory will contain the read history in the .vonk-import-history.json file.
 Please note, that this information is stored directly in the administration database when running on SQlite.

 Note that in json you either use forward slashes (/) or double backward slashes (\\\\) as path separators.